090988ansarikashif/hello-world/Offline-engines.md

 The return value is a list of results retrieved by the engine.

-##### `available_params()`

-The third function required if the engine has some advanced setting to be configured from the "Advanced settings" section.
-If the engine does not have such options, return an empty list or omit the function.

 #### Engine representation in `/config`

 If an engine is offline, the attribute `offline` is set to `True`.